soarsmu/AEGIS/README.md

 We provide the scripts to run the experiments of Aegis and the baseline VRL, which can be found in their respective directories, `aegis` and `baseline`, so that you can reproduce the results of our paper easily.

-Note that the checkpoint files of the neural policies can be found in the repository of VRL, which can be downloaded from [here](https://github.com/RU-Automated-Reasoning-Group/VRL_CodeReview/tree/master/ddpg_chkp).

 To run the experiments of Aegis, execute the following command:

 ```bash